gavincastleton/RediSearch/docs/java_client.md

 ## Overview

-JRediSearch is a Java library abstracting the API of the RediSearch Redis module, that implements a powerful in-memory search engine inside Redis.
+JRediSearch is a Java library, abstracted from the RediSearch Redis module API, that implements a powerful in-memory search engine inside Redis.

 See full documentation at [https://github.com/RedisLabs/JRediSearch](https://github.com/RedisLabs/JRediSearch).